torvalds/linux/Documentation/gpu/drm-kms.rst

 Framebuffers (represented by :c:type:`struct drm_framebuffer <drm_framebuffer>`,
 see `Frame Buffer Abstraction`_) feed into planes.
 Planes are represented by :c:type:`struct drm_plane <drm_plane>`, see `Plane Abstraction`_ for more details.
-One or more (or even no) planes feed their pixel data into a CRTC (represented by :c:type:`struct drm_crtc <drm_crtc>`, see `CRTC Abstraction`_) for blending.
+One or more (or even anal) planes feed their pixel data into a CRTC (represented by :c:type:`struct drm_crtc <drm_crtc>`, see `CRTC Abstraction`_) for blending.
 The precise blending step is explained in more detail in `Plane Composition Properties`_ and related chapters.